Vi1en/school-managment/README.md

 ## Usage

-1. Open your browser and go to `http://localhost:3001`
+1. Open your browser and go to the deployed URL
 2. Login with admin credentials
 3. Navigate through the dashboard to manage students, fees, and marksheets